How to eat healthy without cooking

 7. Make lots of food.
 This is not my number one suggestion, but it’s a way to slay the dragon all at once.
-When you do get in the meal making mood; make two or take the time to make food in bulk.
-That way on a day to day basis you can just grab and heat just like you would get in the frozen section of your grocery store.
+When you do get in the meal-making mood; make two or take the time to make food in bulk.
+That way on a day-to-day basis you can just grab and heat just like you would get in the frozen section of your grocery store.

 6. Become a Smoothie Queen.
-I am typically against smoothie and juicing but if my client is not getting what they need and rather sip on their vegetable and fruit servings than I encouraged it done right.
+I am typically against smoothie and juicing but if my client is not getting what they need and rather sip on their vegetable and fruit servings then I encouraged it done right.

 My issue with smoothies is they’re high in calories, sugar, and lack protein.
-So, I support a great plant based protein like hemp seed or pea protein.
+So, I support a great plant-based protein like hemp seed or pea protein.
 Low sugar fruits and more veggies than fruit.
 Done right you can drink what you need and not have to sacrifice your weight loss efforts

 5. Use a Crockpot.
-I am sure you have experienced the deliciousness of crock pot cooking as well as the amazing smell your house is filled with all day.
+I am sure you have experienced the deliciousness of crockpot cooking as well as the amazing smell your house is filled with all day.
 There are so many dumps, and press-go recipes out there.
 You can do like I do; make a batch of fajita or barbecue chicken and use it throughout the week.
 Makes it easy to grab and go you don’t have to sit and cook the food, and you are far better than Taco Bell or KFC Chicken Sandwich.

 3. Go Raw.
 This is both easy and hard.
 Easy because once veggies are prepped it’s easy to throw together meals, you don’t have to wait for food to cook.
 The hard part is food prep and perishable goods.
 If you don’t commit to eating the produce, you buy you can throw lots of money away literally.
 Also, cutting and preparing the food still must be done, but technically you’re not cooking.

 2. Wrap it Up or add a bun.
-Learn to love wraps, and you can make breakfast, lunch, and dinner in a one-handed power packed meal.
+Learn to love wraps, and you can make breakfast, lunch, and dinner in a one-handed power-packed meal.
 Sandwiches work too for your nutrition needs.
-You can use Cassava Flour Wraps they’re gluten free and soft and yummy, whole wheat tortilla.
+You can use Cassava Flour Wraps they’re gluten-free and soft and yummy, whole wheat tortilla.
 Not every tortilla is made equally so check the labels.

 1. Make your salads do the job.
-Just like the wrap you can power pack your meal on a bed of mixed greens.
+Just like the wrap you can power-pack your meal on a bed of mixed greens.
 I like “kitchen sink” salads-grab a variety of vegetables, proteins, and fats you can even add fruit and make a big bowl.

-A Hodge podge of a vegetable or fruit variety of colors and try to get creative.
+A Hodgepodge of a vegetable or fruit variety of colors and try to get creative.
 You can also do it with fruit too.
 Giving you something to snack on throughout the day and week.
 They are an excellent way to get the nutrients you need with little to no cooking.
 The toppings are endless and each week or few days can be a different variety.